-You can use bibliometrics to calculate the impact of your research outputs when applying for jobs, promotion or research funding
+- provide evidence of the impact of your research outputs when applying for jobs, promotion or research funding

 Types of bibliometric measures

 - Citation counts: the number of times a research output appears in the reference lists of other documents (articles, books, reviews, conference proceedings etc).
 Found in: Google Scholar, Scopus and Web of Science.